jdalgali/TravelCompanionFinder/README.md

 Windows OS (only Android): https://docs.flutter.dev/get-started/install/windows/mobile

-MacOS for dev with iOS Simulator, write me a message if you want to try physical device test on your iPhone: https://docs.flutter.dev/get-started/install/macos/mobile-ios
+MacOS for dev with iOS Simulator, write me a message if you want to try physical device test on your iPhone, I have a apple dev acc: https://docs.flutter.dev/get-started/install/macos/mobile-ios

 Use command ``flutter doctor`` to check for necessary installations